Babies do cry a lot. It’s their last resort to get your attention. Here we try to decode crying to help you work out what they're telling you.

 - the ‘thousand mile stare’ – staring blankly into the distance.

 Try soothing your overtired baby then putting them down in their cot to nod off (and give you a break).
+A quiet, dark room may also help to reduce stimulation and help baby to drift off to sleep.
 Failing that, the gentle rocking motion of being held in a sling or pushed along in a pram can help an overtired baby get some sleep.
 You could even try driving them somewhere to help them snooze.

 Is it wind?

-It’s common for babies to swallow air with their feeds, causing discomfort.
-If your baby is squirming around or arching their back, they might be telling you they need to be burped.
+If your baby is squirming around or arching their back, they might be telling you they need to fart as a result of gas in their intestines.
+A very gentle belly massage can help them release this gas.

 Too much going on?

 This can be tricky if a friend has popped around to smile at your beautiful baby, but speak up.
-You know your baby best, so don’t feel bad for telling any well-meaning visitors that it’s time for some quiet time.
+You know your baby best, so don’t feel bad for telling any well-meaning visitors that baby needs some quiet time.

 Perhaps they’re uncomfortable?